 The word “antiperspirant” seems synonymous with deodorant, but it is completely different.
 An antiperspirant stops the portion of the body it is applied to from sweating.
 This sweat-stopping property usually comes in the form of aluminum zirconium or aluminum chloride and is technically considered an over-the-counter drug by the FDA.
 The aluminum additive actually clogs, closes, or blocks the sweat pores, so when you get hot and sweaty in the summer sun or during a workout, you can’t sweat from your armpits.
 The FDA considers this action to be a drug because it affects the physiology of the body and hinders a normal bodily function.
 If you want to check this out for yourself, you can find the Drug Identification Number (DIN) on the back of every stick of antiperspirant in the United States.

-Choosing whether deodorant or antiperspirant is right for you can be a little frustrating at times.
+Choosing to forgo antiperspirant may be frustrating at first.
 The amount of different products with incredible claims and exciting fragrances may be confusing, but you’ll be sure to find what you need with all of the options.
 If you’re searching for a deodorant that is not only good for your body but also good for the planet, check out Green Tidings.
 Made in a solar-powered facility and packaged in a recyclable BPA-free tube, you’ll love how our all-natural and organic deodorant makes you feel.
 Shop our incredible deodorants now!